peermaps/kdb-tree-store/readme.markdown

 * `t.cmp.gt(a, b)`
 * `t.cmp.gte(a, b)`

-The combined size of all the types in a chunk must be below the `opts.size` given in the `kdbtree()` constructor.
+The combined size of all the types in a chunk must be below the chunkLength of the `opts.store` given in the `kdbtree()` constructor.

 # balancing